Advanced-computer-lab-2024/CariGo/README.md

 </details>

+- **/readAllItineraries :** a GET function that read all itineraries and internally handles any filtering
+- **/readSingleItinerary/:itineraryId :** a GET function to get a single itinerary by id
 - **shareItinerary/:id :** a GET function to share an itinerary by its id
 - **/openBookings/:id :** a PATCH function used to set an itinerary's status to open by its id
 - **/BookItinerary/:ItineraryId :** a POST function used to book a certain itinerary by its id